mermehr/redmind-docs/scripts/network_tools/sniffer_scanner/README.md

 # Python Network Sniffer & UDP/ICMP Scanner

-This dir contains two small Python 3 tools adapted from *Black Hat Python, 2nd Edition* and cleaned up for direct use in a lab environment.
+Two small Python tools adapted from *Black Hat Python, 2nd Edition* and cleaned up for direct use in a lab environment.
 Both rely on raw sockets, so **root/admin privileges are required**.

 ------------------------------------------------------------------------

 ## Scripts

-### 1. `icmp_sniffer.py`
+ `icmp_sniffer.py`

 A minimal ICMP sniffer that parses IP headers and ICMP headers from captured packets.